 After her freshman year, Emmalie relocated to North Carolina to study at the University of North Carolina School of the Arts (UNCSA), under the leadership of ABT Artistic Director Susan Jaffe.
 While at UNCSA, she performed works by renowned choreographers such as Twyla Tharp, George Balanchine, Lucinda Childs, and Merce Cunningham.
 She later continued her education at SUNY Purchase in New York, earning her BFA in Dance and graduating Magna Cum Laude in 2019.
 During her time at Purchase, she had the opportunity to perform in venues such as the Martha Graham Studio Theater and work alongside many esteemed artists and choreographers.

 Emmalie has been teaching in the greater Austin area for the past five years.
-In 2023, she launched an adult ballet program with the City of Georgetown, creating an inclusive space that emphasized the joy of learning and connection through movement.
-From 2023–2025, she also taught at Ballet Austin Academy, working with young dancers from early childhood through middle school at both the downtown campus and the Dell Jewish Community Center.
+In 2023, she launched an adult ballet program with the City of Georgetown, creating an inclusive space that emphasized the joy of learning and connection through movement for all ages & abilities.
+From 2023–2025, she taught with the Ballet Austin Academy, working with young dancers from early childhood through middle school at both the downtown campus and the Dell Jewish Community Center.

 Emmalie is an ABT® Certified Teacher, having completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.
 She is committed to continuing her training and bringing high-quality, developmentally appropriate ballet education to her students.